iambharath-ashok/Java-Regular-Expressions/Regular Expressions Questions.md

 	Therefore, to use | as a literal, you need to escape it by adding \ in front of it, like \\|.

 ----------------------------------------------
-## rite a Regular expression to Repeating characters
+## Write a Regular expression to Repeating characters

 	String str = "aaabbbcc fgedaaaacccgg";
 	String[] split = str.split("(\\w)\\1+");